cvivek07/travel-sdk/docs/USAGE.md

 ### Trains

-In order to access Buses functionality, you need to initialize `TrainsSDK` after `IxigoSDK` initialization
+In order to access Trains functionality, you need to initialize `TrainsSDK` after `IxigoSDK` initialization

 ```kotlin
 IxigoSDK.init(...)